Pollepel Island: Current status

 Sometime during the week before December 28, 2009, parts of the castle collapsed.
 Officials estimate 30–40 percent of the structure's front wall and about half of the east wall fell.
 The collapse was reported by a motorist and by officials of Metro-North.

-On April 19, 2015, the island was the destination of a kayak trip taken by Vincent Viafore and his fiancée Angelika.
+On April 19, 2015, the island was the destination of a kayak trip taken by Vincent Viafore and his fiancée, Angelika.
 Viafore drowned, and Angelika was charged with his murder.
 On July 24, 2017, she pled guilty to criminally negligent homicide and served a short time in prison.

 On June 28, 2015, the public art piece Constellation by Beacon-based artist Melissa McGill debuted on and around the castle ruins.
 The work consists of seventeen LEDs mounted on metal poles of varying heights, which when lighted for two hours each night are intended to create the appearance of a new constellation.

-The island is maintained by The Bannerman Castle Trust, a non-profit organization of volunteers who obtain funding to stabilize and improve structures on Pollepel Island and educate the public about the island's history.
+The island is maintained by The Bannerman Castle Trust, a nonprofit organization of volunteers that secures funding to stabilize and improve structures on Pollepel Island and to educate the public about the island's history.
 The Trust also offers guided tours of the island.

 In popular culture

 In literature

 Bannerman Castle by Barbara Gottlock and Thom Johnson was released through Arcadia Press in August 2006.
 The book contains almost 200 vintage photographs, and the authors' text documents the island's growth and decline.
 Proceeds from the book go to the Bannerman Castle Trust in its ongoing efforts to preserve and improve the island's structures.
-Wesley Gottlock and Barbara H. Gottlock authored a children's book called, "My Name is Eleanor."
-It is based on photographs, interviews and journals of Eleanor Seeland.
-Seeland, an Ulster County resident, lived with her family who were residents of Pollepel Island in the early part of 20th century.
-Seeland's father was contracted by the Bannermans for about twelve years.
+Wesley Gottlock and Barbara H. Gottlock authored a children's book titled "My Name is Eleanor".

 The main characters in Adventures of a Cat-Whiskered Girl by Daniel Pinkwater (2010), set in the 1950s, visit Pollepel Island and hang out with a family of trolls who are squatting in the abandoned castle.

-The novel The Devils That Haunt You (ebook 2016 and paperback 2018) by Rick Hoffman, takes place in part on Pollepel Island and features a fictionalized account of its construction and history.